zephyrproject-rtos/zephyr/doc/releases/migration-guide-3.7.rst

 ======

-* The support for SHA-256 (when using checksum/hash functions), previously provided by either TinyCrypt or MbedTLS, is now provided by either PSA or MbedTLS.
+* The support for SHA-256 (when using checksum/hash functions), previously provided by either TinyCrypt or Mbed TLS, is now provided by either PSA or Mbed TLS.
-  PSA is the recommended API going forward, however, if it is not already enabled (:kconfig:option:`CONFIG_MBEDTLS_PSA_CRYPTO_CLIENT`) and you have tight code size constraints, you may be able to save 1.3 KB by using MbedTLS instead.
+  PSA is the recommended API going forward, however, if it is not already enabled (:kconfig:option:`CONFIG_MBEDTLS_PSA_CRYPTO_CLIENT`) and you have tight code size constraints, you may be able to save 1.3 KB by using Mbed TLS instead.

 Modem
 =====